Selecting vulnerability checks

 - Red Hat

-To use check correlation, you must use a scan template that includes patch verification checks, and you must typically include logon credentials in your site configuration.
-See Configuring scan credentials.
+To use check correlation, you must use a scan template that includes patch verification checks, and you must typically include credentials in your site configuration.

-A scan template may specify certain checks as being disabled, which means that the application will scan for all vulnerabilities except for those vulnerability check types or categories with that template.
+A scan template may specify certain checks as being disabled, which means that Nexpose will scan for all vulnerabilities except for those vulnerability check types or categories with that template.
 In other words, if no checks are disabled, it will scan for all vulnerabilities.
-While the exhaustive template includes all possible vulnerability checks, the full audit and PCI audit templates exclude policy checks, which are more time consuming.
-The Web audit template appropriately only scans for Web-related vulnerabilities.
+While the exhaustive template includes all possible vulnerability checks, the Full Audit and PCI Audit templates exclude policy checks, which are more time consuming.
+The Web Audit template appropriately only scans for web-related vulnerabilities.

 Categories that are named for manufacturers, such as Microsoft, can serve as supersets of categories that are named for their products.
 For example, if you select the Microsoft category, you inherently include all Microsoft product categories, such as Microsoft Path and Microsoft Windows.
 This applies to other "company" categories, such as Adobe, Apple, and Mozilla.

 The following list accounts for the current check types that you can choose from: